Electric-Coin-Company/zcash-swift-wallet-sdk/README.md

 # Cocoapods Support

-## Installing as a ZcashLightClientKit as a Contributor
+## Installing ZcashLightClientKit as a Contributor
 ``` ruby
 use_frameworks!

 pod 'ZcashLightClientKit', :path => '../../', :testspecs => ['Tests']  # include testspecs if you want to run the tests
 ```

-## Installing a wallet app developer
+## Installing ZcashLightClientKit as a wallet app developer
 ```` ruby
 use_frameworks!